micah686/VnManager/Notes.md

 - Add toast when starting/stopping game
 - Add recent games to quicklaunch bar
 - minimize to taskbar when game is launched

+- add "All" to UserData category when importing or adding a new game.